 - Once it's doubled in size, place the cookie sheet in the oven and bake until the braid is golden brown, about 30 minutes.
 Remove the cake from the oven, place on a wire rack, and allow to cool for 30 minutes.

 - For the icing: While the cake is cooling, whisk together the powdered sugar, condensed milk and lemon juice in a bowl until the icing is smooth and spreadable.
-If the icing is too thick, add a bit more condensed milk; if it's a touch too loose, add a little more powdered sugar.
+If the icing is too thick, add a bit more condensed milk; if it's a too loose, add a little more powdered sugar.

 - Once the cake has cooled, spread the icing over the top of the cake and sprinkle with purple, green, and gold decorative sugars while the icing is still wet.
 Tuck the fève or plastic baby into the underside of the cake and, using a spatula, slide the cake onto a platter.